seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

 ### Task 1: Deploy a quickstart template on Azure.

-In this task, you will learn how to use Azur portal to deploy a template by using Deploy a custom template.
+In this task, you will learn how to use Azure portal to deploy a template by using Deploy a custom template.

 #### Pre-requisites for this task